filecoin-project/lotus-docs/content/en/storage-providers/curio/design/index.md

 ## Distributed Scheduling
 Curio implements a distributed scheduling mechanism co-ordinated via the HarmonyDB.
 The tasks are picked by the Curio nodes based on what they can handle (type and resources).
-Nodes will avoid taking additional tasks if they already have an active task even if they have additional resources to accommodate the said additional task.
+Nodes are not greedy after taking a task, even if they have enough resources.
+Other nodes get a turn to claim a task.
+On 3 second intervals, if resources are available then an additional task will be taken.
 This ensures a more even scheduling of the tasks.

 ### Chain Scheduler